| |

 county, Missouri, with Joseph and Martin Harris, William Swartzell suggests

-Joseph should name the place.
+Joseph name the place.
 He calls it Adam-ondi-Ahman because, "there

 was no place by that name under heaven." |